snamjoshi/MCP2015_Niere_Namjoshi_etal/README.md

 - **Supplemental Figures**: Code/data used to generate supplemental figures 1 and 2
 - **Supplemental Tables**: Code/data used to generate some of the information in the supplemental tables.
 - **ImageJ Macros**: ImageJ macros used to automate image analysis.
 Includes a script for automating JaCoP analysis.
-- **Analysis Tools: Useful functions that may aid in exploratory data analysis of the mass spectrometry results.
+- **Analysis Tools**: Useful functions that may aid in exploratory data analysis of the mass spectrometry results.

 Please contact me at (snamjoshi87@utexas.edu) for any questions or corrections.